confidential-computing/governance/TAC/Meetings/2022/2022-03-10/CCC_TAC_Minutes-2022-03-10.md

 ### TAC Tech Talk - Overview of TCG Confidential Computing

-Henk Birkholtz (HB) introduced himself and the topic of Transparent Confidentiality, and provided a discussion on TCG.
+Henk Birkholtz (HB) introduced himself and the topic of Transparent Confidentiality, and provided a discussion on work in the [Trusted Computing Group (TCG)](https://trustedcomputinggroup.org/).
 Discussion ensued over the definition of confidential computing and the role of a hardware-based TEE.

 ### Enarx - annual project review